cbillowes/corporate-programmer-oxygen/content/posts/2016-06-22-what-it-means-to-be-an-expert/index.md

 cover: "https://picsum.photos/1280/500/?image=26"
 date:   2016-06-22 21:10:43 +0200
 tags:
-    - mindset
+    - Mindset
-    - comfort-zone
+    - Comfort Zone
-    - personal-brand
+    - Personal Brand
 ---

 > Accelerate your learning by sharing what you learn with others while you are